Comparison

 "Free" is never free

 Spreadsheets are free.
 One disputed trucking invoice where you can't prove the haul count costs more than a year of SpoilStack.
+One missing extra work signature or closeout photo can cost more.
 Sunday nights spent reconstructing the week from texts and scraps of paper aren't free either.